Types of Bank Services and Financial Products

-Most financial consumers think of "the bank" as a place to keep liquid financial resources.
-These accounts may be in a money market, checking, or savings accounts.
-However, there are many different types of banks, and depending on the type of bank they are, they will offer different financial services.
+Many people think of "the bank" as a place to keep money or other liquid financial resources, perhaps in a money market, checking, or savings account.
+However, there are many different types of banks and financial institutions, and depending on the type, they may offer many other bank services in addition to simple accounts.

-Many consumers have a personal checking or savings accounts at a commercial bank.
-The commercial bank's primary business involves taking in financial assets through deposits and then lending these assets to other customers at a rate of interest.
+Many people have a personal checking or savings account at a commercial bank.
+The commercial bank's primary business involves taking in financial assets through customer deposits and then lending these assets to other customers at a rate of interest.

-The interest rate the bank charges on loans and revolving lines of credit (or other types of credit facilities) will depend on the current interest rate environment.
+The interest rate the bank charges on loans and revolving lines of credit (or other types of credit) will depend on current interest rates.

 A consumer bank, such as a credit union or savings bank, may focus on the personal banking needs of a specific group or industry.
 The idea behind these banks is that by doing business with them, you're supporting that specific group or industry.

 Credit unions offer many of the same services that commercial banks offer, including checking accounts, savings accounts, mortgages and other loans, and credit cards.

 Private banks, meanwhile, cater to the needs of high-net-worth people and their businesses.
 These needs can differ from the needs of most consumers.

 Private bank clients must usually prove a certain minimum net worth to obtain private banking services.